hannesschulze/conecto/README.md

 - [x] Send one or more files, with popup with file advancement.
 - [x] Receive files, with advancement using launcher api to display progress bar on the icon in the dock.
 - [x] Share plugin configuration. (option to setup default save folder)
+- [x] Add option to Files's context menu to send file(s) to a device.

 #### v0.5 - SMS
 - [x] Send / receive SMS, with SMS notification.